Horse64/core.horse64.org/docs/Language Specs/Grammar Rules.md

 **highest precedence number** operator that is applicable.
 You must also always expand to an `operatorexpr` if possible, and only to other `expr` expansions if that isn't possible.
-For precedence numbers, check the [operators semantics section]( /docs/Language%20Specs/Grammar.md#operators
+For precedence numbers, check the [operators precedence section]( /docs/Operators.md#operator-precedences).
-).

 **Grammar formatting notes:**